Why you can trust Bankrate

 Other car insurance coverage for Lexus

-Whether you’re planning to stick with your current car insurance carrier or switch to a new one, it’s important to regularly consider auto insurance coverage options, especially when purchasing a new car.
+Whether you’re planning to stick with your current car insurance provider or switch to a new one, it’s important to regularly consider auto insurance coverage options, especially when purchasing a new vehicle.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: